zachvalenta/jvns.ca/source/_posts/2014-09-18-you-can-be-a-kernel-hacker.markdown

 ### Strategy 2: Read some kernel code!

-Okay, let's imagine that we've gotten interested in `getdents`, and we want to understand better what it actually does.
+Okay, let's imagine that we've gotten interested in `getdents` (the system call to list the contents of a directory), and we want to understand better what it actually does.
 There's this fantastic tool called [livegrep](http://livegrep.com) that lets you search through kernel code.
-It's by
-[Nelson Elhage](http://twitter.com/nelhage) who is pretty great.
+It's by [Nelson Elhage](http://twitter.com/nelhage) who is pretty great.

 So let's use it to find the source for `getdents`, which lists all the entries in a directory!
 I searched for it